r-kan/Quant-in-R/README.md

 # The SHY 'SHarpe Yield' strategy
 The introduced investment strategy, SHY 'SHarpe Yield', has a very simple computation model.
 It evaluates each stock by the SHY value, simply **yield** represents in a **sharpe ratio** way, i.e., its **mean** divided by its **standard deviation**.
 Given a list of concerned stocks, it computes the SHY value, and reports the stocks from highest to lowest SHY value.

-Here, we have 10 stocks in `csv/` directory, and `shy.R` works as follows:
+Here, we have 10 stocks in the folder `csv/`, and `shy.R` works as follows:
 ```r
     source("shy.R")
     shy_list = get_shy_suggestion()